Sea swimming may be on the rise but it’s never easy in the cold, winter months. Here’s some tips to help you get in the water all year round.

 It’s been a year of running injuries for me.
 Literally one thing after another.
-While I’m determined to recover for what feels like the millionth time, I’m definitely someone who needs to exercise.
 Given that I can’t run, I decided to return to my first sporting love, swimming.

 Aside from swimming for my home town as a child, I’ve only returned to the pool when running wasn’t an option.
 For several years I’ve been toying with the idea of open water swimming but there was always a reason not to.
 Before Christmas, armed with a new wetsuit, I joined the MadHatter group for their Saturday social swim, and have been going ever since.

 Starting open water swimming can seem like a big step.
 If you can take the plunge in winter, the rest of the year will inevitably be easier.
 I found I had to overcome some challenges to start outdoor swimming though.
 With that in mind, here are some pointers to help you dip your toe into open water swimming during winter time.

 I’m very lucky.
 I started swimming with the Madhatters straight away and what a lovely bunch they are.
 Other than meeting some fab people, it makes open water swimming sociable and fun.
 There’s usually a bit of chat when we reach the halfway bouy or the stack at Charlestown (that’s the big rock, in case you were wondering).
 A post swim coffee is pretty much mandatory and we all look forward to cramming into Short and Strong for a caffeine fix.
 I think it’s fair to say that I didn’t have the gusto to try open water swimming on my own.
 Going with others guarantees that you’ll actually go in.
 Plus there’s the whole safety in numbers thing too.

 Feel The Swimming Fear and Do It Anyway

 My first open water swim took place in November.
 It was cold but calm.